Blendify/blender-manual/blender_docs/manual/animation/drivers.rst

 Workflow
 ========

-There are some different ways to add drivers in blender.
+There are some different ways to add drivers in Blender.
 These are some driver examples and workflow.
 After adding drivers they are usually modified in the *Graph Editor* with the mode set the *Drivers*.